manuelbieh/font-print-bug/README.md

 - yarn install
 - yarn start

 You should now see a `printed.pdf` in the root directory.
+This PDF does not contain certain characters (like the `f` in `function` or the `//` from the comment).

 Change `font-family` in `templates/layout.html:121` to `Courier New` (or basically anything but `Dank Mono`).
 It works!

-You can open and print the HTML file (`html/index.html`) in Chrome and it should work perfectly fine.
-Just not in Puppeteer.
+You can open and print the HTML file (`html/index.html`) in a real non-headless Chrome and it works perfectly fine but not in Puppeteer.

+Happens on Windows 10 v1809, Build 17763.316